juxor/afaq/markdown/secH3.md

 easy to find in the works of Marxism.
-The **Communist Manifesto**, for example, states that the _"proletariat will use its political supremacy to wrest, by degrees, all capital from the bourgeoisie, to centralise all instruments of production into the hands of the State."_ This meant the _"[c]entralisation of credit in the hands of the State, by means of a national bank with State capital and an exclusive monopoly,"_ the _"[c]entralisation of the means of communication and transport in the hands of the State,"_ _"[e]xtension of factories and instruments of production owned by the State"_ and the _"[e]stablishment of industrial armies, especially for agriculture."_
+The **Communist Manifesto**, for example, states that the _"proletariat will use its political supremacy to wrest, by degrees, all capital from the bourgeoisie, to centralise all instruments of production into the hands of the State."_ This meant:
+_"Centralisation of credit in the hands of the State, by means of a national bank with State capital and an exclusive monopoly"_; _"Centralisation of the means of communication and transport in the hands of the State"_; _"Extension of factories and instruments of production owned by the State"_;
-[Marx and Engels, **Selected Works**, pp. 52-3] Thus _"feudal estates . . .
+_"Establishment of industrial armies, especially for agriculture."_ [Marx and Engels, **Selected Works**, pp. 52-3] Thus _"feudal estates . . . mines, pits,
-mines, pits, and so forth, would become property of the state"_ as well as _"[a]ll means of transport,"_ with _"the running of large-scale industry and the railways by the state."_ [**Collected Works**, vol. 7, p.
+and so forth, would become property of the state"_ as well as _"[a]ll means of transport,"_ with _"the running of large-scale industry and the railways by the state."_ [**Collected Works**, vol. 7, p.
 3, p.
 4 and p.
 299]

 Engels repeats this formula thirty-two years later in **Socialism: Utopian and Scientific** by asserting that capitalism itself _"forces on more and more the